hdtf-owf/hdtf_docs/docs/Shaders/PBR.md

     The usual PBR effects such as:

     - ***Emissive mapping***
-    - ***Parallax mapping / height mappimg / displacement mapping / ... / whatever other name you can come up with***
+    - ***Parallax mapping / height mapping / displacement mapping / ... / whatever other name you can come up with***
     - ***Bump mapping***
     - ***Alphatesting, a basic transparency effect***
     - ***MRAO maps, not technically an effect, but it should be mentioned you can't specify       individual texture maps.***